Thumbs Up was recently featured on KSTP-TV, Minnesota Live and in the Elk River Star Newspaper.

 Since the beginning of the pandemic, there has been a rapid increase in the number of people suffering from mental health problems.
 With a healthcare system already overburdened and seemingly unable to deal with the rise in mental health issues, America is facing what is being called a mental health crisis.
 Therefore, a significant area of focus for Thumbs Up continues to be one-on-one interaction, building community, and offering alternatives to mental health care through daily interactions and positive mindset strategies and interactions.

-The No One Sits Solo™ Program addresses one of the common social isolation concerns inside middle and high school lunchrooms across America.
+The No One Sits Solo® Program addresses one of the common social isolation concerns inside middle and high school lunchrooms across America.
 Students did not have a friend or companion to sit in the lunch room.
 We hope that through the six-minute video, worksheets, and promotional materials, we can help boost morale inside your school and lessen the amount of social isolation in the lunchroom and other areas of the school.
-In addition, the curriculum gives teachers tools to have meaningful conversations with their students about mental health.
-We partnered with the Power of P.A.T.H. to create a six-lesson curriculum to be delivered by a teacher within grades 6-12.
-The curriculum integrates concise teacher instructions with student handouts, YouTube and short Impact videos, peer empathy-building activities, projects, and student surveys.

 “When Joe Mauer, six-time All Star for the Minnesota Twins and 2009 American League Most Valuable Player (MVP), was going to Cretin-Derham Hall High School in St. Paul, Minnesota, in the late 1990’s, he was the big man on Campus.”